- GW Home

 - Would I be able to apply the grant towards a current internship or one that I've completed?

-To be eligible for support through the Spring 2014 Knowledge in Action Career Internship Fund applicants must demonstrate that they will work a minimum of 160 hours at the internship during the Spring 2014 semester.
-Grants from the Fund cannot be applied retroactively to internship hours completed prior to the start of the Spring 2014 semester, or for the summer or fall of 2014, however, an internship that started prior to the spring or that extends into summer or fall of 2014 may be eligible if 160 hours of it are completed during the Spring 2014 semester.
+To be eligible for support through the Fall 2014 Knowledge in Action Career Internship Fund applicants must demonstrate that they will work a minimum of 160 hours at the internship after the end of the Summer 2014 semester and before the start of Spring 2015.
+Grants from the Fund cannot be applied retroactively to internship hours completed prior to the start of the Fall 2014 semester, however, an internship that started prior to and extends into fall of 2014 may be eligible if 160 hours of it are completed during the Fall 2014 semester.

 - Do I need a confirmed internship offer to apply?